Slingshot-Systems/slingshot-rv-autoloader/README.md

 ---

+## License

+Copyright 2025 Slingshot Systems Inc.
+Licensed under `Apache-2.0`.
+See the `LICENSE` file for more information.

-This package is based off code by Autodesk, Inc., licensed under `Apache-2.0`.
+OpenRV is Copyright Autodesk, Inc., licensed under `Apache-2.0`.